decretist/Dissertation/Chapter1/chapter1.md

 Langobardorum* or *Liber Papiensis*.
 Radding's argument has not met with widespread acceptance.[@radding_origins_1988]

-Anders Winroth is by far the more consequential outlier to the consensus that masters of Roman law were offering organized courses of instruction in Bologna by around 1110.
+Anders Winroth is by far the more consequential dissenter from the consensus.
 He draws attention to the underdeveloped way in which Gratian uses Justinianic Roman law in what Winroth calls the first recension, the earliest version of the *Decretum* to survive in more than one manuscript.[^9]

-There are only three places in the first recension of the *Decretum* that incorporate textual material taken directly from Justinianic Roman law sources: C.2, q.6, c.28 (an excerpt from the *Authenticum*), and C.15, q.3, cc.1-3 and C.15, q.3, c.4 (three excerpts from the *Codex* and four from the *Digest*).[@winroth_making_2000, 146-148]
+There are only three places in the first recension of the *Decretum* that incorporate material taken directly from Justinianic Roman law sources: C.2, q.6, c.28 (an excerpt from the *Authenticum*), and C.15, q.3, cc.1-3 and C.15, q.3, c.4 (three excerpts from the *Codex* and four from the *Digest*).[@winroth_making_2000, 146-148]